chema-mengibar/northern-ireland-medical-report/README.md

 ## Description

-The government of Ireland has made available a datset of the prescriptions made by medical practices.
+The government of Ireland has made available a dataset of the prescriptions made by medical practices.

 https://openprescribing.net/